wakingrufus/website/src/main/resources/fail-agile.md

 ## Criticisms of Agile

 Like in the time of waterfall, most developers naturally sense that something is still very wrong in they way we are running software projects.
 The discussion about the failures of Agile has been far-reaching, but some of the Manifesto signatories have termed phrases such as "Dark Agile" or "Flaccid Agile" to describe attempted implementations of Agile which fail to live up to the ideals of the manifesto.
 Most analyses of Agile failure ultimately trace the failure back to a lack of buy-in.
 It is universally recognized that agile only works if you have buy-in across the entire organization, all the way to the top.
 This level of buy-in is almost never achieved, and this is usually what is blamed for the failings of Agile.

 Common wisdom amongst agile proponents attribute the lack of buy-in to the fact that management just don't truly understand agile, or they fail to internalize it.
 But the reason may actually be that management _does_ understand what it is, and rejects it outright.
 At the same time, developers mis-understand it, and therefore don't grasp why management refuses to buy in.
 So to understand what is really going on, we need to examine what the manifesto is addressing, and what it is *failing* to address in its critique of waterfall/taylorism.

-### Autonomy
+### Autonomy / Hierarchy

+> The best architectures, requirements, and designs emerge from self organizing teams

 One of the main tenets of the manifesto is "Individuals and interactions over processes and tools".
 Because of this, any concrete framework, such as SCRUM, is inherently NOT agile.
-This statement is actually addressing autonomy in the workplace.
+Proponents of agile contend that the only to adapt to rapidly changing business conditions and requirements is to also be flexible in your process.
+They also recommend that finding motivated people and supporting them is a better approach than building a reproducible process.
+This statement is addressing autonomy in the workplace, and is directly opposed to Taylorism.
 If you place trust in your people, and give them the autonomy to execute on what they judge is best, you don't need strict processes and limiting tools to direct the work.

+Despite this, management is still highly resistant to these ideas.
+Taylorism is still rooted very deeply in the mindset of people making up the managerial class.
+Risk averse companies will never want to place trust in individual people, or even teams, no matter how beneficial it can be.
+While many companies will pay lip service to these ideas when trying to "do agile", they just can't help but put in top-down processes which determine how work is done.

+The Agile Manifesto is intentionally vague on how these goals should be achieved, which is what leaves the opening for antithetical frameworks such as SCRUM and SAFe to offer answers to manange a growing organization, in a way that leaves existing management structures in tact.

+However, there is actually research into more concrete ways to achieve autonomy, and show the benefits of it.
+The best case is the Viable System Model (VSM) developed by Stafford Beer.
+The VSM states that as your organization becomes more complex, your  process will become inherently more complex. the only way to escape this is to build autonomous teams which perform the valuable work, and only report on what they are doing up to a meta-coordination function.

+Underpinning these ideas in the VSM is the "Law of Requisite Variety".
+This principle states that in order to be a sustaining organization, you must maintain a equilibrium in variety.
+This means that if you allow for no freedom to try things differently to your teams, your organization will not be able to adjut to changing environmental conditions.
+If you allow too much variety, chaos will prevent you from moving forward.
+In order to maintain the control risk-adverse, hierarchal organizations require, companies will settle on a certain standard that will eventually fall on the rigid side of this equilibrium.
+Even moving the goal posts toward variety following best practices of something like SCRUM, you will still fall on the side of rigidity some of the time, as the point of equilibrium is always changing.
+The only way to stay at equilibrium is to give real autonomy to your value-producing teams, and support them with the information to know when to take more or less risks, but do not proscibe their actions beyond that.

 - customer collaboration over contract negotiation
 - business people and developers must work together daily throught the project"